-2. Our Principles:
+2. Our Principles

-The purpose of this policy is to provide a secure framework for all staff in safeguarding and promoting the welfare of those pupils who attend our schools.
-Our Trust and schools recognise that the safety and welfare of children is paramount and that we have a responsibility to protect children in all of our schools' activities.
+The purpose of this policy is to provide a secure framework for all staff in safeguarding and promoting the welfare of those pupils who attend our school.
+Our school recognises that the safety and welfare of children is paramount and that we have a responsibility to protect children in all of our school activities.
 We take all reasonable steps to ensure, through appropriate procedures and training, that all children, irrespective of sex, age, disability, race, religion or belief, sexual identity or social status, are protected from abuse.
 We will seek to:

-- Ensure that all children feel listened to and valued - Create a safe and welcoming environment where children can develop their skills and confidence. - Support and encourage other groups and organisations to implement similar policies. - Recognise that safeguarding children is the responsibility of everyone, not just those who work with children. - Ensure that any training or events are managed to the highest possible safety standards.
+- Ensure that all children feel listened to and valued - Create a safe and welcoming environment where children can develop their skills and confidence.

-- Review ways of working to incorporate best practice.
-Including this policy being regularly reviewed and updated to reflect current best practice and Government expectations. - We are committed to ensure that we at all times demonstrate anti discriminatory and anti-oppressive practice throughout the Trust and its schools and with our parents, carers and all those we work with. - Treat all children with respect regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity. - Recognise the additional needs of children from minority ethnic groups and disabled children and the barriers they may face. - Carefully recruit and select all employees, contractors and volunteers. - Respond swiftly and appropriately to all complaints and concerns about poor practice or suspected or actual child abuse. - Share information about concerns with agencies who need to know and involving parents and children appropriately. - Maintain an attitude of 'it could happen here' at all times.
+- Support and encourage other groups and organisations to implement similar policies. - Recognise that safeguarding children is the responsibility of everyone, not just those who work with children. - Ensure that any training or events are managed to the highest possible safety standards. - Review ways of working to incorporate best practice.
+Including this policy being regularly reviewed and updated to reflect current best practice and Government expectations. - We are committed to ensure that we at all times demonstrate anti-discriminatory and anti-oppressive practice throughout the school and with our parents, carers and all those we work with. - Treat all children with respect regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity. - Recognise the additional needs of children from minority ethnic groups and disabled children and the barriers they may face. - Carefully recruit and select all employees, contractors and volunteers. - Respond swiftly and appropriately to all complaints and concerns about poor practice or suspected or actual child abuse. - Work with partner agencies and share information about concerns with agencies who need to know, and involving parents and children appropriately. - Maintain an attitude of 'it could happen here' at all times.

-2.1 Key elements to this policy:
+2.1 Key elements to this policy

-- Establishing positive, supportive, secure working practices that put children first. - Ensuring we practice safer recruitment in checking the suitability of all staff who work in our schools. - Keeping child protection issues at the forefront of our work and know who in the school the DSL and DDSL are. - Ensuring that all staff implement procedures for identifying and reporting cases, or suspected cases of abuse and regularly reviews them. - Supporting children and young people in accordance with his/her agreed child protection plan. - We will follow the procedures set out by the CIOS SCP and take account of all guidance issued by the DfE, OfSTED and other significant bodies. - Ensure we have a DSL and a DDSL who have received appropriate training and support for their role and that we are adhering to Annex B of KCSIE September '19 (see training section). - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding early help and child protection matters including attendance at case conferences, if appropriate. - Keep written, dated and signed records of concerns about "vulnerable" children including chronologies, even where there is no need to refer the matter immediately.
+- Establishing positive, supportive, secure working practices that put children first. - Ensuring we practice safer recruitment in checking the suitability of all staff who work in our school. - Keeping child protection issues at the forefront of our work and know who in the school the DSL and DDSL are. - Ensuring that all staff implement procedures for identifying and reporting cases, or suspected cases of abuse and regularly reviews them. - Supporting children and young people in accordance with his/her agreed child protection plan. - We will follow the procedures set out by the OSCP and take account of all guidance issued by the DfE, OFSTED and other significant bodies. - Ensure we have a DSL and a DDSL who have received appropriate training and support for their role and that we are adhering to Annex C of KCSIE September 2024 (see training section).

-This includes the use of any screening tool that aids identification of Neglect, Child Sexual Exploitation (CSE), Radicalisation, Children Missing Education, Female Genital Mutilation (FGM), on-line use or other such issues and that such records are securely placed.

-- Follow procedures where an allegation is made against a member of staff and that such procedures are robust to deal with any allegation and that clear records of investigations and outcomes of allegations are held on staff files. - Risk-assess any off-site activity, led by us, the Trust schools.
+- Develop effective links with relevant agencies and co-operate as required with their enquiries regarding early help and child protection matters including attendance at case conferences, if appropriate. - Keep written, dated and signed records of concerns about "vulnerable" children including chronologies, even where there is no need to refer the matter immediately.
+This includes the use of any screening tool that aids identification of Neglect, Child Sexual Exploitation (CSE), Radicalisation, Children Missing Education, Female Genital Mutilation (FGM), online use or other such issues and that such records are securely placed. - Follow procedures where an allegation is made against a member of staff and that such procedures are robust to deal with any allegation and that clear records of investigations and outcomes of allegations are held on staff files. - Risk-assess any off-site activity, led by us, the school.